cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ###### Parcour

-Movement in spaces filled with obstacles, drops and short climbs is the domain of Parcour.
+Movement in spaces filled with obstacles, drops, and short climbs is the domain of Parcour.
 It is extremely useful in pursuit situations, making the terrain much more manageable.